PrivacyMotiv: Vulnerability-Centered Persona Journeys for Empathic Privacy Reviews in UX Design: User Study: Evaluating PrivacyMotiv's Impacts through Privacy UX Review

-To ensure reliability, two authors first independently coded 25\% of the data.
-This process yielded substantial inter-rater reliability for both schemes: Cohen’s Kappa was $\kappa=0.76$ for the specificity levels and $\kappa=0.71$ for the PbD themes.
-Following this, one author coded the remaining data.
-The full coded dataset was then reviewed by two other authors, and any disagreements were resolved through discussion among all three to ensure the final accuracy of the results.
-Finally, we analyzed the coded data quantitatively by comparing the frequencies and distribution of codes between the two conditions.
+To ensure reliability, three researchers first collaboratively developed the codebook by iteratively discussing 25\% of the data to refine the definitions.
+Once the codebook was finalized, two authors independently coded the entire dataset.
+We calculated inter-rater reliability separately for each scheme, finding strong agreement across both.
+For the \textit{specificity} levels, the independent coding yielded a Cohen’s Kappa of $\kappa=0.86$.
+For the \textit{thematic content} (PbD principles), the process resulted in similarly high reliability ($\kappa=0.82$).
+Any remaining disagreements were resolved through discussion to ensure the final accuracy of the results.
+We analyzed the final coded data quantitatively by comparing the frequencies and distribution of codes between the two conditions.

-\paragraph{\textbf{Think-Aloud Protocols (EQ1--4).}} Finally, to supplement all findings, two researchers conducted a qualitative thematic analysis of the think-aloud recordings.
+\paragraph{\textbf{Think-Aloud Recording Analysis (EQ1--4).}} Finally, to supplement all findings, two researchers conducted a qualitative thematic analysis of the transcripts of the think-aloud recordings.
 Findings were discussed iteratively with the entire team.
 No inter-rater reliability was calculated because the goal was to identify new themes rather than seeking agreement and validating a taxonomy.
 This analysis provided in-depth context and explanatory insights into participants' survey responses and behaviors across all four evaluation questions.